boxen/boxen/README.md

 Sometimes it's not possible to follow these rules, but try hard.

+## Hooks

+0. All hooks must be in the namespace `Boxen::Hook::MyThing`.

+0. All hooks must subclass from `Boxen::Hook::Base`

+0. All hooks must provide an instance method `#enabled?`.

+0. The `#enabled?` method must be based off of a `BOXEN_` prefixed env var.

+0. All hooks must provide an instance method `#run`.

+0. All hooks must be instantiable with 4 args: config, checkout, puppet, result.

 ## Contributing

 Use the OS X system Ruby (1.8.7).
 Run `script/tests` often.
 Open PR's.